Preparing for Sustainable Farming full guidance

 Before you can claim for the Soil Analysis and Development Payment you must confirm that you have a Carbon Audit that aligns to PAS 2050 standards.

 The Carbon Audit must have been completed within the previous 3 years from the 1st of January in the year of sampling.
-For example a Carbon Audit completed 02/02/2019 ensures that at Soil Analysis completed in 02/10/2023 is eligible to claim in the 2023 scheme year.
+For example, a Carbon Audit completed 02/02/2021 ensures that a Soil Analysis completed in 02/10/2024 is eligible to claim in 2024 scheme year.

 The date your most recent Carbon Audit was completed will be required to confirm that you have a suitable version when you are submitting your claim.